Camp Taji: 2006–2008

 3rd Brigade, 1st Armor Division was relieved by elements of the 4th Infantry Division in 2006.
 1st Battalion, 327 Field Artillery served as the Mayor Cell during this period.

 In November 2006, the 4th Infantry Division was relieved, and 1st Cavalry Division was once again in control of the base.
 The Mayor Cell was supplied at this time by 786th Quarter Master Battalion from the Virgin Islands National Guard.
 The Base Defense Operations Center was operated by members of 1st Battalion, 82nd Field Artillery, 1st Cavalry Division.

 From September 2006 to September 2007, the 115th Field Artillery, Tennessee Army National Guard operated from Bldg.
 55 providing gun truck security to supply convoys throughout the region.

 Also in 2007, The 756th Transportation Company (Petroleum, Oils, and Lubricants), while stationed at Camp Taji, Iraq, in support of Operation Iraqi Freedom 05–07, successfully delivered millions of gallons of class IIIB (bulk petroleum) and transported fuel over 200,000 miles throughout the Multinational Division-Baghdad sector.
 This was possible because of the skills the 756th developed in theater that allowed the unit to transform organically to react to opposing forces.
 Included in the delivery of Petroleum the soldiers of the 756th aided in Security of the FOB (Forward Operating Base on tower patrol as well as dining facility security.

 On August 15, 2007, nine rockets hit Camp Taji, including one at the PX immediately next to the Pizza Hut booth.
 Two US Soldiers and two non-Iraqi civilians were killed and five US soldiers and five Iraqi civilians were wounded.
 One US contractor was hit by shrapnel but not injured.

+April 2007 saw the arrival of ten Bell OH-58 Kiowa helicopters at Camp TAji to strengthen Iraqi Air Force helicopter training.